hnawaz007/pythondataanalysis/SQL/Product Analysis using SQL.md

 ## Product Analysis using SQL

-For database setup follow the stepts int following video: https://www.youtube.com/watch?v=e5mvoKuV3xs&t
+For database setup follow the stepts int following [video](https://www.youtube.com/watch?v=e5mvoKuV3xs&t)

 ## 1 - What is our Sales by Products?
 Answer: Below query display Sales figures by Products.